-DEDHAM, Mass. — In a flurry of new court filings, Karen Read’s legal team requested that Norfolk District Attorney Michael Morrissey produce all of his personal emails and text messages, asked to see sidebar conversations that occurred during her first murder trial, and questioned the legitimacy of one of the prosecution’s expert witnesses.
+DEDHAM, Mass. — In a flurry of new court filings, Karen Read’s legal team requested that Norfolk District Attorney Michael Morrissey produce all of his personal emails and text messages, asked to see transcripts of sidebar conversations that occurred during her first murder trial, and questioned the legitimacy of one of the prosecution’s expert witnesses.

 Attorneys David Yannetti, Alan Jackson, and Elizabeth Little want to see any communications that Morrissey had with witnesses, court officials, and other judicial staff related to Read’s murder case.